slazav/device2/Readme.md

 ### Locking

-Server and device drivers provide IO locking (one device can be used by a severel programs or threads without collisions) and optional high-level locking (one program can grab a device for a long time).
+Server and device drivers provide IO locking (one device can be used by a severel programs or threads without collisions)

-Server provides logging of all device communications: if there is a file `/var/log/device_server/<name>` then all communication with the device
-<name> is appended to this file.
-This allows to start/stop logging
-without restarting and modifing programs.
+TODO: and optional high-level locking (one program can grab a device for a long time).

 ## TODO

-- device and resource locks
+- grab/release commands for locking a device
-- lock timeouts
+- open/close/list/help commands
-- logging
+- logging commands
-- session-based device management
-- grabbing devices
-- authorisation
+- authorisation, https

 ### Configuration file